Cottage Pudding Recipe

 I’ve enlisted Jessie to tell us all about how she happened upon a recipe for cottage pudding and to explain just what exactly cottage pudding is.

-The Vintage Baker, my second cookbook, includes over 50 old-fashioned recipes from my collection of vintage recipe booklets that I have twisted and tweaked for the 21st century home baker.
+The Vintage Baker [paid link], my second cookbook, includes over 50 old-fashioned recipes from my collection of vintage recipe booklets that I have twisted and tweaked for the 21st century home baker.
 These booklets were distributed by baking ingredient and kitchen appliance companies between the late 19th and mid 20th centuries upon the purchase of a bag of flour, a box of sugar, a refrigerator, or a rolling pin.
 They served as a unique advertising tool for the companies, as all of the recipes included within called for the ingredient or appliance being sold.
 Moreover, the booklets had the most wonderful antique cover art to seduce America’s housewives into purchasing, and that art just makes me swoon.

 And swoon I did, over a decade ago when I first stumbled upon a cache of booklets at a junk store in Brooklyn, where I live.
 The covers immediately caught my eye as I pushed a stroller containing my then-toddler-aged son past the open door of the shop.
 I had to move fast, however, as junk and little people do not a good match make.
 I grabbed a bunch, paid, and made a beeline for my kitchen.